by Mike Ratliff

 The third marker is instability in their faith.
 These believers are constant victims of the latest Christian fad.
 They hear some “Bible Teacher” proclaim some new thing and off they go.
 They are not firmly anchored to the truth because they get their nourishment from the world, not from God.

-so that we may no longer be children, tossed to and fro by the waves and carried about by every wind of doctrine, by human cunning, by craftiness in deceitful schemes.
-(Ephesians 4:14 ESV)
+14 so that we are no longer to be children, tossed here and there by waves and carried about by every wind of doctrine, by the trickery of men, by craftiness in deceitful scheming, Ephesians 4:14 (LSB)

 The fourth marker is a continuance in the primary department.
 There is never any growth into higher spiritual things.
 It is all about being a Christian on their own terms.

-For though by this time you ought to be teachers, you need someone to teach you again the basic principles of the oracles of God.
-You need milk, not solid food, (Hebrews 5:12 ESV)
+12 For though by this time you ought to be teachers, you have need again for someone to teach you the elementary principles of the oracles of God, and you have come to need milk and not solid food.
+Hebrews 5:12 (LSB)

-Like newborn infants, long for the pure spiritual milk, that by it you may grow up to salvation– (1 Peter 2:2 ESV)
+2 like newborn babies, long for the pure milk of the word, so that by it you may grow in respect to salvation, 1 Peter 2:2 (LSB)